-- 1. First ask the wrongdoer what happened, and to then identify who has been affected and how - 2.
-Next ask the harmed person what happened, to express their feelings and needs - 3.
+- 1. First ask the target of bullying what happened, to express their feelings and needs and offer support. - 2.
+Next ask the ringleader and any supporters what happened, identify who has been affected and how their actions have affected them. - 3.
 Finally ensure everyone understands the outcome and individual responsibilities